PaimonLumine/NN-try-1/README.md

-# Try to build a simple neural network
+# Try to build a simple neural network for MNIST
 it has a high accuracy in my opinion as a beginner